BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 **Q: Can Boromir use the Protect the Little Ones! special rule if Frodo is wearing the One Ring and is the only friendly Hobbit model within 3"?
 (Armies of The Lord of the Rings, p.16)**

-A: Yes.
+A: Yes .

 ---

 **Q: In the Road to Rivendell Army List, can Arwen use Bill the Pony as a Banner when Frodo is riding as a passenger on Asfaloth?
-(Armies of The Lord of the Rings, p.17 & 87)**
+(Armies of The Lord of the Rings, p.17, 87)**

 A: No.